yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 ### TLS

 Optionally, enable TLS encryption for YugabyteDB.
 It is disabled by default.
 You can enable the TLS encryption with three flags.
 If you have set `enabled` to `true`, then you need to generate the root certificate and key.
 Specify them under `rootCA.cert` and `rootCA.key`.
-Refer to [TLS encryption](../../../../../secure/tls-encryption/server-certificates/) for more information.
+Refer to [Create server certificates](../../../../../secure/tls-encryption/server-certificates/) for more information.

 ### YB-Master and YB-TServer